ekinanp/wash/docs/installing_wash.md

 * Run `wash --verify-install` to ensure that the installation was successful
     * If anything fails, then check out the [known issues page]({{ '/known_issues' | relative_url }}) to see if the failure(s) correspond to any of the known issues.
 Otherwise, please don't hesitate to ask us on [slack](https://puppetcommunity.slack.com/app_redirect?channel=wash) for help!
+        * You can use `wash --verify-install` to test any fixes

+* You're good to go!
+Try running `wash` to start up the shell.

 **Note:** Wash collects anonymous data about how you use it.
 See the [analytics docs]({{ '/docs#analytics' | relative_url }}) for more details.